RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 - `tidyr::pivot_wider()`

 ## R essentials

 This section is the basics of using R. Some of it may not make sense at first, but these are commands that we will come back to throughout these notes.
 You should initially just go through this chapter quickly, noting aspects that you don't understand.
 Then start to play around with some of the initial case studies.
 Then maybe come back to this chapter.
 That way you will see how the various bits fit into context, and hopefully be more motivated to pick up various aspects.
 We will come back to everything in this chapter in more detail at some point in these notes.

-R is an open-source language that is useful for statistical programming
+R is an open-source language that is useful for statistical programming.
 You can download R for free here: http://cran.utstat.utoronto.ca/, and you can download R Studio Desktop for free here: https://rstudio.com/products/rstudio/download/#download.

 When you are using R you will run into trouble at some point.
 To work through that trouble: